SirGoodenough/HA_Blueprints/Automations/door_open_tts_cloud_say_and_Piper_announcer_Piper_OR_nabu_casa_required.md

 * **2023-10-02**: Add the ability to use Piper TTS.
 * * File Rename to reflect new function.
 * * Old Automatons will still work when pointed to new BP file name.
+* * Added {{ door }} variable for users to plug into the messages.
+* * Fixed Bug where crashed if multiple door sensors were selected.
 * **2023-09-22**: Add silencing ability if the warning never triggers.
 * **2023-08-17**: Add voice ability
 * * Fix language list